RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting: Experimental Result and Evaluation

-\textbf{Impacts of Different Spectra:} To further evaluate the effects of different types of spectra, we trained RF-3DGS using CBF, TCBF, and MVDR spectra, testing them against both their corresponding homogeneous ground truth and the ideal spectrum ground truth.
-These two tests serve distinct purposes: first, homogeneous spectrum testing evaluates how spectra interference and inconsistency impact RF-3DGS's reconstruction ability; second, ground truth testing assesses how these spectra degrade reconstruction quality.
-Fig.~\ref{fig::metric_degradation} provides a detailed comparison.
+\textbf{Impacts of Different Spectra:} To further investigate the effect of different types of input spectra on reconstruction performance, we additionally trained RF-3DGS using spectra generated by CBF, TCBF, and MVDR setups.
+Each trained model was similarly evaluated at test poses but using two types of ground truth: Homogeneous spectrum ground truth (the same type of spectrum used for training each model) and ideal spectrum ground truth (ideal spectra for all models).
+These two tests serve distinct purposes: first, homogeneous spectrum testing evaluates how spectra interference and inconsistency impact RF-3DGS's reconstruction ability; second, ground truth testing assesses how these spectra degrade overall reconstruction quality compared to the most ideal case.
+Fig.~\ref{fig::spectrum_degradation} provides a detailed comparison.

 From the comparison, it is clear that the CBF and TCBF spectra impair both reconstruction ability and quality, evident from their poor performance across all metrics.
 The degradation in reconstruction quality is even more pronounced, with PSNR dropping to 5 dB.
-This suggests that for CBF and TCBF spectra, strong interference, lack of geometric information, and distance-dependent decay severely limit the effectiveness of radiance field reconstruction in large environments.

-In contrast, the MVDR spectrum group exhibits much higher performance in both testing scenarios.
+This suggests that for CBF and TCBF spectra, strong interference and lack of geometric information severely limit the effectiveness of radiance field reconstruction in large environments.
+In contrast, the MVDR spectrum group exhibits much higher performance than CBF and TCBF in both testing scenarios.
 More interestingly, in homogeneous spectrum testing, the MVDR spectrum group even results in higher PSNR and SSIM compared to the ideal spectrum group, which may appear counter-intuitive given the ideal spectrum’s higher quality and lower interference.
 However, as shown in Fig.~\ref{fig:extrapolation}, our method has an extrapolation ability that provides more details than the ideal spectrum.
 This extrapolation results in lower performance in statistical metrics like PSNR and SSIM but yields similar evaluations from LPIPS, further validating the effectiveness of the LPIPS metric in our tasks.